microsoft/Olive/examples/phi3/README.md

 ```
 pip install olive-ai[azureml]
 ```
-if you have not loged in Azure account,
+if you have not logged in Azure account,
 - Install Azure Command-Line Interface (CLI) following [this link](https://learn.microsoft.com/en-us/cli/azure/)
 - Run `az login` to login your Azure account to allows Olive to access the model.